What I help with

 Often, what looks like a symptom is also part of a wider pattern: how your nervous system responds under stress, how you protect yourself in relationships, or how earlier experience still shapes present-day reactions.

-These patterns may be linked to trauma, chronic stress, attachment difficulties, or long periods of carrying too much.
-Sometimes they show up more quietly, through tension, people-pleasing, over-functioning, shutdown, or a sense of never quite being able to settle.
+Sometimes they show up more quietly, through tension, people-pleasing, over-functioning, shutdown, disconnection, or a sense of never quite being able to settle.

 How therapy may help